grensen/gif_test/README.md

 ---
 Let me give a first example of a test:
 ![alt text](https://raw.githubusercontent.com/grensen/gif_test/master/Figures/gg_one_hello_goodgame.gif?raw=true)
-*A neural network is initiated with continuous random weight values to create a breaking symmetry.*
+*After a training of the 60.0000 samples of the MNIST trainind data set, the test accuracy with the standard neural network is 93.29%.
+A neural network is initiated with continuous random weight values to create a breaking symmetry, gg used the Glorot initialization to reach this.*

+---

 If you watched the neural network series from [3Blue1Brown](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi), you know the 784-16-16-10 neural network already.
 That's important because the starting point with goodgame is this network with the default hyperparameters.
-After a first MNIST training over 60000 samples the resulting test accuracy brings 93.29%, that is pretty good the best I know.

 <details>
 <summary>Let's create a sample and train it:</summary>